mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_function_page_template/index.md

 ## Description

-This is an optional section to include a description of the function and explain how it works.
+This section is optional but recommended.
+It contains a description of the function and explains how it works.
 Use this section to explain related terms and add use cases for the function.

 ## Formal syntax